The following conditions may delay the refund and/or change the refund amount.

 - Taxpayer owes delinquent child support (refund offset).

-- Taxpayer has certain delinquent federal debit, such as student loans, etc. (refund offset).
+- Taxpayer has certain delinquent federal debt, such as student loans, etc. (refund offset).

 - The last name and social security number of the primary taxpayer must be the same as on last year's return or the return will be delayed at least one week for re-matching.
 It is strongly suggested that you use the name as it appears on the mailing label of the tax package.